Circadiaware/stackbit-gatsby-theme-diy-libris/README.md

     * Application description: whatever you want to remember what this app is about.
     * Authorization callback URL: `https://api.netlify.com/auth/done`
 4. After creating the OAuth app, it should open the app's options (otherwise, go to `https://github.com/organizations/[my-org[/settings/applications/`) and allow to create a new clients secrets keys.
 Create one, and then copy it along with the ID to Netlify's Site settings > Access Control > OAuth.
 If there is already a GitHub entry, delete it, because only one entry per hoster can be saved, and create a new one.
-4. Edit `/static/admin/config.yml` to update the `repo` field to point to your github repository's address.
+4. Edit `/static/admin/config.yml` to update the `repo` field to point to your github repository's address, and `site_repo` to point to the public website URL.
 If necessary, change also the `branch` field if you don't deploy from the `master` branch but from another branch (eg, `main`).
 5. If you were connected in the admin panel of NetlifyCMS, disconnect, clear cookies, and reconnect.
 NetlifyCMS should now ask you to grant a new authorization to the repository using the organization account to the OAuth app you created above, the name you chose for the OAuth app should be displayed.
 Accept, and you are done!

 This last step is crucial, otherwise you will get an error message: